harvitronix/five-video-classification-methods/README.md

 ## Extracting features

-Before you can run Methods #4 and #5, you need to extract features from the images with the CNN.
+Before you can run the `lstm` and `mlp`, you need to extract features from the images with the CNN.
 This is done by running `extract_features.py`.
 On my Dell with a GeFore 960m GPU, this takes about 8 hours.
 If you want to limit to just the first N classes, you can set that option in the file.

 ## Training models